Here's Our Rant About Solid Power Inc. (SLDP)

 SLDP’s Market Performance

-SLDP stocks went down by -2.54% for the week, with a monthly jump of 15.14% and a quarterly performance of 15.43%.
-The volatility ratio for the week stands at 6.39% while the volatility levels for the past 30 days are set at 7.27% for Solid Power Inc..
-The simple moving average for the period of the last 20 days is 2.66% for SLDP stocks with a simple moving average of -4.23% for the last 200 days.
+SLDP stocks went down by -9.93% for the week, with a monthly drop of -5.61% and a quarterly performance of -2.77%.
+The volatility ratio for the week stands at 6.74% while the volatility levels for the past 30 days are set at 7.38% for Solid Power Inc..
+The simple moving average for the period of the last 20 days is -10.52% for SLDP stocks with a simple moving average of -15.87% for the last 200 days.

 Analysts’ Opinion of SLDP